uludag/nosql-biosets/readme.md

   alone"

     _We are inspired by the gffutils project.
-Needless to say, nosql-biosets project doesn't yet have a level of maturity comparable to the gffutils library_.
+Needless to say, nosql-biosets project doesn't have a level of maturity comparable to the gffutils library_.

 * [https://github.com/quinlan-lab/vcf2db](https://github.com/quinlan-lab/vcf2db) (SQLite, MySQL, PostgreSQL)

 ## Copyright

-NoSQL-biosets project has been developed at King Abdullah University of Science and Technology, [http://www.kaust.edu.sa](http://www.kaust.edu.sa)
+NoSQL-biosets project was developed at King Abdullah University of Science and Technology, [http://www.kaust.edu.sa](http://www.kaust.edu.sa)

 NoSQL-biosets project is licensed with MIT license.

-_This project has not reached to a good level of maturity and stalled._

-## Acknowledgements

-* Computers and systems used in developing this work have been maintained by John Hanks, Arnaud Hungler, and Mohammed Saif